 - For Belgians and Dutchies, Bol.com is a good option for electronics and other smaller items.

-And that’s it!
-Now you know what to wear in Iceland during winter, what electronics would be good to pack, what small items can make your trip easier and what to pack it all in.
-If you have any questions at all, don’t hesitate to let me know in the comments.
+And that's it!
+Now you know what to wear in Iceland during winter, what electronics would be good to pack, what small items can make your trip easier and how to pack for Iceland practically.
+If you have any questions at all, don't hesitate to let me know in the comments.

 Don't forget travel insurance